Diffusion (acoustics): Maximum-length-sequence diffusors

-Maximum length sequence based diffusors are made of strips of material with two different depths.
+Diffusors based on maximum length sequence (MLS) are made of strips of material with two different depths.
 The placement of these strips follows an MLS.
 The width of the strips is smaller than or equal to quarter the wavelength of the frequency where the maximum scattering effect is desired.
 Ideally, small vertical walls are placed between lower strips, improving the scattering effect in the case of tangential sound incidence.
 The bandwidth of these devices is rather limited; at one octave above the design frequency, diffusor efficiency drops to that of a flat surface.